juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 ### Lucid Recruitment
 Recruit new panelists directly from the **Lucid** marketplace.
 To enable recruitment navigate to the **Panel Settings** under **Integrations**.
 You must provide **secret hash** obtained from the **Lucid** marketplace admin interface.

-The registration URL must contain **rid** parameter automatically appended by **Lucid** marketplace.
-For example if your **Lucid** -enable recruitment sources ID is 6 the registration URL would look like this:
+The registration URL must contain **rid** parameter.
+This parameter is automatically appended by **Lucid** marketplace.
+For example if your **Lucid** -enabled recruitment sources ID is 6 the registration URL would look like this:

 ```
 https://domain.sampleninja.io/registration/1/ENG-CA?source=6&rid=fa4a9ce9-48c8-4f2f-a221-9acfb79d8db3